Leadership

 Wendy Woods

 Wendy started her career in the private sector and shifted to the public sector after having her three children.
 Wendy completed her Master of Public Administration with a focus on local government at Western University in 2018.
-She has been working at the municipal level since 2008, first in Public Health and then in Social Services.
+She has been working at the municipal level since 2008.

 Christopher Wren